thecapitalistcycle/LNP-formulated-RNA-vaccine-drug-substance-production-cost-modelling/Questions.md

 Q7 If some other BNT declines to enter into negotiations with Australia but establishes agreements for state of the art manufacturing facilities in Singapore for 2023 and a billion dose facility in China for the current pandemic, should we consider this means there is no alternative to Moderna?
 Or should we consider that we need to do whatever it takes to establish a CMDO that either or any BNT could plausibly work with?

 Q8 The initial Fill and Finish plant in Shanghai is expected to produce its first BioNTech batch next month.
 CEPI has modular fillers that can be installed in developing countries in three months.
-The manufacturer, MedInstall can assemble one in warehouse space in 3 days (see video).
+The manufacturer, MedInstill can assemble one in warehouse space in 3 days (see video).
 BioNTech's CEO believes it will take 12 months to establish a Fill and Finish plant in Africa.
-Could we establish contact with CEPI, MedInstall, Imperial College VaxHub, Moderna, BioNTech, AstraZeneca and CSL to help install one here and one in South Africa very rapidly and organize clinical trials for TGA/EMA/FDA to accept 200 dose pouches as alternative presentations for the Final Dose Form of all three vaccines?
+Could we establish contact with CEPI, MedInstill, Imperial College VaxHub, Moderna, BioNTech, AstraZeneca and CSL to help install one here and one in South Africa very rapidly and organize clinical trials for TGA/EMA/FDA to accept 200 dose pouches as alternative presentations for the Final Dose Form of all three vaccines?

 See: